njamesgeorge1223/UK-Food-Magazine-Restaurant-Analysis-using-MongoDB/Logs/README.md

-This folder includes the log and debug files for the IPython notebooks, NoSQLAnalysis.ipynb and NoSQLSetup.ipynb: the IPython Notebooks generate these files in Debug and Log modes, respectively (see README.TECHNICAL.md).
+This folder includes the log and debug files for the IPython notebooks, NoSQLAnalysis.ipynb and NoSQLSetup.ipynb: the IPython Notebooks generate these files in Debug and Log Modes, respectively (see README.TECHNICAL.md).

 ----